LightningCreations/LCLib-CXX/docs/FullSpecification.md

     - All specialized template parameters shall be valid for the primary template.
     - The provided specialization meets the requirements of the type, or, if defined, the requirements on specializations instead.
 17. A program that provides partial or full specializations for types defined by the C++ Standard in Use must have at least one type template parameter that is a *user-provided type*.
-18. _Note 7 - This implies its not valid to specialize a Standard Library type on a type defined by this specification - End Note_
+18. _Note 7 - This implies its not valid to specialize a Standard Library template on a type defined by this specification - End Note_

+### §1.4 Concurrency Operations in this library [intro.concurrency]

+1. Unless otherwise indicated, functions declared in this library act as though by only accessing objects which are accessible from it's arguments, including the implicit parameter, as well as any `const` complete objects that have no `mutable` subobjects.

+2. Functions declared in this library act as though by only writing to objects accessible from it's non-const reference and pointer arguments, including the implicit parameter.

+3. Functions declared in this library may assume any object accessible through an rvalue reference argument is not accessible through any other pointer or reference parameter, including the implicit parameter.

+4. _Note 1 - If an implementation so chooses to make that assumption, the result of violating that assumption is undefined behaviour - End Note_

-## §2 Configuration Macros and [config]
+## §2 Configuration Macros and Version Info [config]

 1. Header `<lclib-c++/Config.hpp>` Synopsis
 ```c++